sofiangrh/Margo-Blue/README.md

 # Description:
 This is a new version of the theme marid-blue-1.
-But that I applied too much change in theme - publish it as something new, because it really is something new:)
+But that applied too much change in theme - publish it as something new, because it really is something new :)

+>Note:
-theme unpack >> .theme $home
+>theme unpack >> .theme $home
-Work: mate, lxde, xfce, gnome2
+>Work: mate, lxde, xfce, gnome2

 # Screenshot
 ![](http://gnome-look.org/CONTENT/content-pre1/146063-1.png)